Hilkiah: Extra-biblical sources

-Hilkiah's name is mentioned on a seal ring and on a bulla.
+Hilkiah's name is mentioned on a seal ring and a bulla.
 The first object where his name is mentioned is a seal ring found in 1980.
 On the seal is a three-line inscription, in reverse letters, as is usual, so that the letters will read properly when impressed in a lump of clay.
-The script incised in the seal is what scholars call paleo-Hebrew, used by the Israelites before the Babylonian captivity, prior to the destruction of Jerusalem in 586 BC.
+The script incised in the seal is what scholars call paleo-Hebrew, used by the Israelites before the Babylonian captivity, before the destruction of Jerusalem in 586 BC.
 The inscription reads: "(Belonging) to Hanan, son (of) Hilkiah the priest".
-It begins with the Hebrew letter lamed, meaning “belonging to”, indicating the seal's ownership.
+It begins with the Hebrew letter lamed, meaning "belonging to", indicating the seal's ownership.
 Then the name of the seal's owner, the name of his father and the function of the seal's owner.

 The second object is a bulla found in Jerusalem in 1982.
 A bulla was used to seal a document.
-The owner of the document took a lump of soft clay; he affixed the clay to the string binding the document and then stamped it with his seal.
-This bulla was one of the fifty-one bullae discovered during excavations in the eastern slope of Jerusalem, in a clearly dated archaeological context.
+The document's owner took a lump of soft clay; he affixed the clay to the string binding the document and then stamped it with his seal.
+This bulla was one of the fifty-one bullae discovered during excavations in the eastern slope of Jerusalem in a dated archaeological context.
 This collection of bullae was found in level 10, dated between Josiah's rule and the destruction of the city by the Babylonian king Nebuchadnezzar II in 586 BC, and more precisely from the highest ground of the building (level 10B).
-This level was destroyed by the final burning which baked the bullae and so provided a better conservation.
+This level was destroyed by the final burning which baked the bullae and provided a better conservation.
 On one bulla is a two-line inscription, in paleo-Hebrew script as on the seal.
 The inscription reads: "(Belonging) to Azaryah, son (of) Hilkiah".
 The inscription indicates the name of the seal's owner and the name of his father, but not his function.